jbush001/NyuziProcessor/README.md

     verilator --version.

-Bug fixes in at least version 3.864 are necessary for it to run properly (some of the bugs are subtle,so it may appear to work at first but then fail in odd ways if you are out of date).
+Bug fixes in at least version 3.864 are necessary for it to run properly (some of the bugs are subtle, so it may appear to work at first but then fail in odd ways if you are out of date).
 If you don't have a recent version, build from source using these instructions: